-Legendary singer Prince died on Thursday, leaving behind an incredible catalogue of songs, memorable live performances and an indelible mark on the music industry.
+Four years ago, legendary singer Prince died, leaving behind an incredible catalogue of songs, memorable live performances and an indelible mark on the music industry.
 One thing the notoriously reclusive star didn’t leave behind, however, were many interviews.

 ET was lucky enough to sit down with the singer back in 1997 -- in the midst of a period where he had changed his name to an unpronounceable symbol -- and discussed everything from the price of fame to the meaning of life.